 - Slowly ease the load off the hand crank at the end of the rotation. - Check the parking brake and apply if necessary (see "5.6.2 Parking brake", pg.
+31).

-31). - ► Couple the trailer (see "5.3 Coupling and uncoupling the trailer", pg.
-23). - Retract the rear braces, if available. - Take the hand crank from the bracket. - Engage the hand crank on the hand crank drive shaft until it locks in place. - Set to load speed by pushing in the hand crank (see "Fig. 5-3: Load speed and rapid speed of the landing leg winch ", pg.
-22). - Crank up the landing leg winch until it is unloaded. - Set to rapid speed by pulling out the hand crank (see "Fig. 5-3: Load speed and rapid speed of the landing leg winch ", pg.
-22). - Crank up the landing leg winch to the stop. - Secure the hand crank in the bracket. - ✓ The landing leg winch is retracted and is in the driving position.
+- ► Couple the trailer (see "5.3 Coupling and uncoupling the trailer", pg.
+23). - Retract the rear braces, if available Rear braces. - ▶ Take the hand crank from the bracket. - ► Engage the hand crank on the crank drive shaft until it locks into place. - Set to load speed by pushing in the hand crank. - Crank up the landing leg winch until it is unloaded. - Set to high speed by pulling out the hand crank . - Crank up the landing leg winch to the stop. - Secure the hand crank in the bracket. - ✓ The landing leg winch is retracted and is in the driving position.